 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.14365/2446

-Title: Towards Automaticity in Reinforcement Learning: A Model-Based Functional Magnetic Resonance Imaging Study
+Title: Towards Automaticity in Reinforcement Learning: a Model-Based Functional Magnetic Resonance Imaging Study

 Other Titles: Pekiştirmeli Öğrenmede Otomatikleşme: Model Tabanlı Fonksiyonel Manyetik Rezonans Görüntüleme Çalışması